uppercasserole/stardew_marriage_speedruns/routes/alex/stardew_marriage_alex_intermediate.md

 - Reset if no gold parsnip
 - Sleep

-### Summer Y1
+### Summer 13, Y1
-- We will go out only twice during the summer:
-  - Once on Summer 13 (Alex's Birthday), and
-  - Once on a sunny Wednesday (either the 10th, 17th, or 24th, not the 3rd)
-- On Summer 13, the gold parsnip should be gifted.
-On the sunny Wednesday, a regular parsnip
-- On the sunny Wednesday, when asked, you should answer Alex with option 1: "You're destined to be a sports legend"
-- Since they might be done in either order, the notes below are vague about the date

-### First summer day
 - Read single letter from mailbox for fishing rod
-- Immediately go to the beach for the fishing rod
+- Immediately go to beach for fishing rod
-- Gift Alex in his house at 8am
+- Gift Gold parsnip in Alex's house at 8am
 - Pass out

-### Second summer day
+### Summer 17, Y1
+- If it is raining, do this day on summer 24 instead (non-raining Wednesday)
 - Clear space for future planting around gold quality spots
 - Chop trees as able
-- Gift Alex in his house at 8am
+- Gift regular parsnip in Alex's house at 8am
+- Answer Alex with option 1: "You're destined to be a sports legend"
 - Pass out

 ### Fall 1, Y1